 And now I have my taxes done by a great firm.

-Then I have them checked and double checked by another firm.
+Then I have them checked and double-checked by another firm.

-That that's how careful I am with my taxes.
+That's how careful I am with my taxes.

-Uh, because it sadly all of this is politicized.
+Because sadly, all of this is politicized.

-It's it's sad.
+It's sad.

-Uh Steve Ward, thank you.
+Steve Warren, thank you.

 David Bonson, thank you.